 OnePierce Investment Strategy

-3. Cannot afford interest on the loans
+3. Organization cannot afford interest on the loans

 Are Loans Right for Your Organization?

 If your organization is deciding on the right financing fit, please contact us.
-We are happy to speak with you about your organization’s financing needs and to together determine whether OnePierce can support your work to improve the lives of everyone in our communities.
+We are happy to speak with you about your organization’s financing needs and to determine together whether OnePierce can support your work to improve the lives of everyone in our communities.